Skip to content

 Problem: The end of my left index finger was accidentally severed (approximately 1/2 inch give or take a little — it was not straight across).

 Treatment: After coming home from the emergency room on April 17, 2004 at 2 a.m., I fell asleep.
 After sleeping only a few hours, I woke up feeling very tense and stressed.
 Of course the finger hurt.
-I have an Equitonic QGM here, so I held it a few inches away from my hand on the low setting.
+I have an Equitonic QGM [Latest version is CHI Palm] here, so I held it a few inches away from my hand on the low setting.
 I did not put it directly on the injured area as it was very sensitive.
 I also swept down my arm and past my fingers.
 Because I was so tense, I held the hand set against my chest and then my back.
 Then I set it on the bed pointed at me and fell back asleep.

 After that I used the equipment daily.
 The end of my finger was very sensitive, so at first I only held it over my palm or swept across the hand.
 I called the CHI Institute about a week later and talked to Patricia.
 In addition to using it on my finger (over the bandages), she recommended that I sweep from the heart down my arm, from the heart up the head, and up the back.
 I did this every night for a few weeks.
 I spent maybe 15 minutes on the whole procedure and then left the machine on, pointed at me when I went to bed.
 I tried to do a quick treatment in the mornings also.
 I am still using the machine on my finger and almost always leave it on at night (I have been using it less that way recently).